RussCoder/djvujs/library/API.md

   Its coordinates are relative to the page's top left corner, that is, all zones should be absolutely positioned.
-- `toString(): string` - returns meta data describing the structure of the page.
+- `toString(): string` - returns metadata describing the structure of the page.
   Useful if you are familiar with the DjVu Specification.
 - `reset(): void` - resets the page's inner structures.
 During the decoding phase, which is called lazily when different parts of the page's data are requested, a lot of temporary structures are allocated.
 To release the memory, you have to reset the page.
-Otherwise it will retain a lot of memory for that structures.
+Otherwise, it will retain a lot of memory for that structures.
 Page objects are created in the constructor of the document, so they are not garbage collected, until the document is removed.
 If you get pages via `await doc.getPage(number)` method, you can do nothing since it